Emotion Recognition in Signers: Experiments

 Through our experiments, we adopt EMO-AffectNet~\citep{ryumina2022cross} for video-based face emotion recognition (FER), with a minor extension to include hand gesture features.
 For our hand gesture extension, see Appendix~\ref{app:EAN}.

 \citet{ryumina2022cross} provide a comprehensive cross-corpus study covering eight emotion datasets.
 Their framework combines a ResNet-50 FER backbone, pretrained on VGGFace2, with temporal modeling modules using multiple data augmentation strategies and label balancing.
-We use their public model weights\footnote{\url{https://github.com/ElenaRyumina/EMO-AffectNetModel}}, which was trained in such a way with non-signer data as our primary baseline.
+As our primary baseline, we use their public model weights\footnote{\url{https://github.com/ElenaRyumina/EMO-AffectNetModel}}, which were optimized in such a way with non-signer data.
+Here after we refer to the plain Emo-AffectNet architecture as EAN and the hand gesture extended version as EANwH.

-Here after we refer to the plain Emo-AffectNet as EAN and the hand gesture extended version as EANwH.
 In accordance with the emotion recognition literature, we use weighted accuracy (wAcc) and macro F1 as performance metrics.
-Per-class results are shown in Appendices.